UnconnectedBedna/shrink-backup/README.md

 Added space is added on top of `df` reported "used space", not the size of the partition.
 Added space is in MB, so if you want to add 1GB, add 1024.

-The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.
+The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.<br>
-This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.
+This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.<br>
 If you do not increase the size of the filesystem you are backing up from too much, you can most likely keep it updated with the update function (`-U`) of the script.

 To get the absolute smallest img file possible, do NOT set `-a` option and set "extra space" to 0

 Example: `sudo shrink-backup /path/to/backup.img 0`

-This will instruct the script to get the used space from `df` and adding 192MB "*wiggle room*".
+This will instruct the script to get the used space from `df` and adding 192MB "*wiggle room*".<br>
 If you are like me, doing a lot of testing, rewriting the sd-card multiple times.
 The extra time it takes each time will add up pretty fast.

 Example: